OpenPPL/ppl.pmx/docs/operators/dynamic_batching/ALiBiMask.md

 # dynamic_batching.ALiBiMask

 The original definition of `ALiBi` refers to [here](../ALiBi.md).
-`dynamic_batching.ALiBi`, uses `seqstarts` and `kvstarts` to record the sequence begining position of each batch.
+`dynamic_batching.ALiBiMask`, uses `seqstarts` and `kvstarts` to record the sequence begining position of each batch.
 The mask is similar to a block diagonal matrix.
 We generate the mask for each batch and fill it in the corresponding position.
 The following code shows the calculation process.

 ```python
 alibi_mask = torch.zeros([seqstarts[-1], kvstarts[-1]], dtype=data_type)